vellender/crossnumber/docs/_build/_sources/index.rst.txt

 Installation
 ==================

 You'll need a working Python installation.
-If you've never used Python, installing `Anaconda <https://www.anaconda.com/products/individual>`_ might be the easiest way on most platforms.
+If you've never used Python, installing `Anaconda <https://www.anaconda.com/products/individual>`_ might be the easiest way on most platforms, which comes with Spyder, a good user-friendly front-end for Python.

 The `crossnumber` Python package can then be installed using the ``pip`` package manager: